-The Company derecognises financial liabilities when, and only when, the Company's obligations are discharged, cancelled or they expire.
-The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable, including any non-cash assets transferred or liabilities assumed, are recognised in profit or loss.
+The company derecognises financial liabilities when, and only when, the company obligations are discharged, cancelled or they expire.
+The difference between the carrying amount of the financial liability derecognised and the consideration paid and payable, including any non cash assets transferred or liabilities assumed, is recognised in profit or loss.